 Christopher Nolan‘s panache as a filmmaker is not an unheard fact.
-A glorifying career thus far has managed to marvel the cinematic audience in one way or other in every attempt he has taken upon.
-Directing films spanning over different genres, yet giving them a style of his own, he has been able to gather people’s attention more often than not.
-His films are universal in its nature and are widely accepted, which makes him one of the most well-liked and easily accessible directors working today.
-Starting of his career with experimental short films and low budget films like any other studious filmmaker of his age, the instant fame he managed to gain with his cheeky, yet massively indulging style, sky-rocketed when he later directed The Batman Trilogy and from then on his films has got cult fan following all over the world.
+He has managed to marvel the cinematic audience in one way or the other with every film.
+By directing films that belong to different genres, while giving them a style of his own, he has been able to gather people’s attention from around the world.
+His films are universal in nature and are widely accepted, which makes him one of the most accessible directors working today.
+Starting off his career with experimental short films and low budget films like any other studious filmmaker of his age, the instant fame he managed to gain with his cheeky, yet massively intriguing style sky-rocketed when he later directed ‘The Dark Knight Trilogy‘; and from then on, his films have received massive cult following from across the globe.

 12. Ra’s Al Ghul – Batman Begins (2005) and The Dark Knight Rises (2012)